 - Nonstick cooking spray

-- 1 cup all-purpose baking flour or gluten-free baking flour (I like Bob’s 1-to-1 Gluten-Free Baking Flour)
+- 2 cups all-purpose flour or gluten-free baking flour (I used Bob’s 1-to-1 Gluten-Free Baking Flour)

 - 2 teaspoons baking powder